chrisdiazaguilar/01.Python_Journey/02/RosterApp/README.md

 Summary:
 Build an application that can allow users to build a roster.
-One the user is done it can print out the players names and their numbers starting from 1.
+Once the user is done it can print out the players names and their numbers starting from 1.

 TODO: